strdco/scan.datasatsto.se/README.md

 # scan.datasatsto.se
 A QR code scanning and reporting API for SQL/Data Saturday conferences

-# What is it
+# What is it?

-Back in the day when we used to have SQL Saturdays, attendees would have QR codes that they could scan in vendor booths.
+Back in the day when we used to have SQL Saturdays, attendees would have QR codes that they could scan in exhibitor booths.
 Event organizers could download a database extract from the SQL Saturday site with all scans, and send that extract to each respective exhibitor.

 This is a framework to
 - Create QR codes as PNG files, as well as inline HTML data objects
 - Register when a QR code is scanned
-- Associate a terminal (QR code scanner/smart phone) to a specific vendor
+- Associate a terminal (QR code scanner/smart phone) to a specific exhibitor
 - Create a report of all scanned QR codes for an event
 - Purge data for expired events